About Me

 PaulKWrites.com

 Born and raised in St. Louis, I’ve lived in multiple small towns around Missouri, and now Kansas.
 My projects often center on life in the Midwest -- highlighting the heart of the hard-working Midwest soul.
-My first script, a sitcom pilot OH, BROTHER!, placed second in the 2012 Fresh Voices Screenplay Competition and was subsequently optioned.
-My most recent script, WAIT TILL NEXT YEAR, was recently named a 2022 Academy Nicholl Fellowship Quarterfinalist.

 MORE: